Last update: October 2019

 OK, so far we got our Macro basics working.
 Now it’s time to improve a bit our Macro usability in the Word doc.
 Let me show you how you can associate your Macro with a quick access button, so you can launch it more easily.

 Note: You are able to associate your Word Macro not only with quick access buttons but also with command buttons embedded in your document and specific custom keyboard shortcuts.

 With some simple Visual Basic for Applications coding skills we can edit the macros and write programs to automate various kinds of works using VBA.

 Aside Note: FYI – some of the Microsoft Office applications, such as Powerpoint and Outlook, do not have built in macro recorders.
 Therefore, writing VBA is mandatory for writing Powerpoint macros and automating Outlook.

 Selection.Font.Color = 16737792

-This concludes our tutorial for today, obviously, there is a lot to be done with the Word macro recorder and VBA.
+This concludes our tutorial for today.
+As you just saw, there is a lot to be done with the Word macro recorder and VBA Macros in Word.
 In case you are looking for more specific help that goes beyond the scope of this tutorial, kindly contact us via our contact form.